Ficool

 He gestured to the painted sky.

-"The Kingdom of Stars, our sacred headquarters.
+"This is the Kingdom of Stars, our sacred headquarters.
+A sacred realm of the Night Gods shattered divine seat.
 We are beyond all external eyes here.
 No one knows this is happening.
-Not even the other saints of the church.
+No Gods, No angels.
+Not even the other Saints of the church."

 Astra glanced around now with a new understanding.